puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 If your Rack stack isn't running any other applications or sites, you can simply start and stop the whole server process; if it also provides other services, as a Passenger/Apache stack sometimes does, you may need to disable the puppet master's virtual host and do a graceful restart.

-## The Service's Run Environment
+## The Rack Puppet Master's Run Environment

-Rack and puppet master each have various expectations about their environment.
+Rack and the puppet master application each have various expectations about their environment.
 To make them work together, you'll need to make sure these expectations are met.

 ### User